vitessio/website/content/en/docs/15.0/reference/vreplication/metrics.md

 ## Target Metrics

+#### VReplicationBulkInsertConcurrency

+The number of concurrent inserts enabled during the copy phase.
+This value is determined by the `vreplication_experimental_flags` and `vreplication_parallel_bulk_inserts` flags specified for this tablet combined with the value of `GOMAXPROCS`.

 #### VReplicationCopyLoopCount, VReplicationCopyLoopCountTotal

 During the copy phase we run one loop of bulk copy for approximately an hour at a time before running catchup. _VReplicationCopyLoopCount_ counts the number of times this loop has run for each stream and _VReplicationCopyLoopCountTotal_ the total across all streams.